 This article was first published in the July 1995 issue of Dressage Today.
 Accomplished dressage trainer, competitor and coach Jane Savoie offers a straightforward yet lighthearted look at the difficulty of the canter zigzag.
 She discusses the various steps it takes to effectively ride the movement, while providing insight and exercises to help riders achieve success.

-Jane Savoie is an accomplished dressage trainer, competitor and coach.
+The late Jane Savoie was an accomplished dressage trainer, competitor and coach.
 She is also a well-known writer and speaker, covering topics in sports psychology and dressage.
 Special thanks to Sue Blinks for her considerable contribution to this article.